Developer documentation

 Core instructions

-Hardware Oracle API (V2)
+API Integration Oracle (V2)

-1. Session initialization (Scan-to-Authenticate)
+1. Session initialization (scan to authenticate)

 POST /api/v2/oracle/session-initJSON